women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Q10.
 What should I do if breast cancer runs in my family?

 A10.
-Consult a genetic counselor and consider earlier/more frequent screenings.
+Consult a genetic counselor and consider earlier and more frequent screenings to better manage your risk.

 Trusted Sources for Further Reading